lcdm-uiuc/ML-SQL/README.md

 All strings (including all filepaths) must be placed in quotations ("...").
 All integers must not be placed in quotes (including column numbers).

-Commas are generally optionally in this language and for the most can be omitted if the user chooses.
+Commas are generally optionally in this language and for the most part can be omitted if the user chooses.

 All columns are addressed by their column number (starting at 1) instead of by their names.
 Columns can either be specified as a single column (ex. an integer) or as a list of columns which is a comma separated list of integers enclosed within brackets (ex.
 [1,2,3,...]).